divan/gobenchui/README.md

 ## Known issues

- * in case where latest commits has broken test, they will not appear in chart (issue 1)
+ * in case where latest commits has broken test, they will not appear in chart
  * may be issues with internal/ subpackages
- * chart icons for errors aren't exported correctly (issue 2)
+ * chart icons for errors aren't exported correctly

 ## Contribute

 My frontend JS code sucks, because I'm not frontend developer, so if you want to design and implement new better web UI - you're more than welcome.

+Make sure to run `go generate` to regenerate assets.
+Or use GOBENCHUI_DEV env variable to read assets from filesystem.

+## License

+This program is under [WTFPL license](http://www.wtfpl.net)